-- b) Historical and ongoing colonialism, systemic and intersecting discrimination and oppression, including but not limited to the legacies and ongoing intergenerational effects of residential schools, enslavement and unique discriminatory structures, policies and practices against people based on ancestry, race, disability, sex, sexual orientation, gender identity, gender expression, creed, age, other Human Rights Code prohibited grounds, combination of grounds and socioeconomic status. - 1.5 In addition, discrimination and racism cause harm to students, families, employees and communities and can have serious negative consequences, including: - a) Creating unique, compounding and intersecting forms of oppression, marginalization and discrimination against, and 8 These discriminatory barriers, experiences and outcomes for, people with stigmatized and minoritized identities; - b) Negatively affecting physical, emotional, psychological and spiritual safety, mental health and well-being, achievement and success;

-Inappropriately centering dominant narratives, identities, beliefs and ideologies and structures perpetuate dominant perspectives (including white supremacy and racist, ableist, sexist, gendered, heteronormative, cisnormative, cissexist, faithist and classist assumptions, stereotypes, and beliefs, narratives and language;) that:

-- c) UpholdingErase or diminish students' and perpetuating: - a) <a href="mailto:employees" identities, voices, knowledge and experiences because of inaccurate information, biases, attitudes, and stereotypes (for example, deficit ideologies, and low expectations and stigmatization based on identities;); and - b) Negative depictions of Do not consider the histories, accomplishments, strengths, abilities, and identities of Indigenous Peoples, Black peoples, racialized peoples, people with disabilities, people who identify as members of 2SLGBTQI communities, people who are members of religious/faith communities that are discriminated against, marginalized and minoritized subjected to discrimination, and other groups Code-protected by the Human Rights Code; groups. - d) Erasing, suppressing or diminishing many students' and employees' identities, voices, knowledge, culture and experiences; and

-Creating, maintaining

-- 1.9 Discrimination causes harm to students, families, employees and communities and can: - a) Negatively affect physical, emotional, psychological and spiritual safety, mental health and/or imposing discriminatory structures, well-being: - b) Create barriers, inequities, disparities to academic and employment-related achievement and success; and - a)c) Result in inequitable and disproportionate educational, employment/career, and social and other experiences, opportunities, experiences, processes and outcomes. - 1.10 Therefore, in adopting this policy, the DDSB confirms its commitment and responsibility to: - a) Understand and combat the impacts of historical and ongoing discrimination and discriminatory ideologies, including white supremacy, racism, xenophobia, patriarchy, sexism, ableism, heteronormativity, homophobia, cisnormativity/cisgenderism, cissexism, biphobia, transphobia, faithism, ageism and classism;

-- b) Identify, prevent and address all forms of discrimination and racism in DDSB services and employment; and - c) Provide learning and working environments that centre human rights and equity and that are safe, welcoming, respectful, equitable, inclusive, accessible and free from all forms of discrimination, racism, oppression and harm. - 1.11 The DDSB also recognizes the critical role and responsibilities it, and the education system as a whole, has in creating a climate of understanding and mutual respect for all DDSB community members, and in supporting learning about human rights.
+- b) Historical and ongoing colonialism, systemic and intersecting discrimination and oppression, including but not limited to the legacies and ongoing intergenerational effects of residential schools, enslavement and unique discriminatory structures, policies and practices against people based on ancestry, race, disability, sex, sexual orientation, gender identity, gender expression, creed, age, other Code prohibited grounds, combination of grounds and socioeconomic status. - 1.8 These discriminatory ideologies and structures perpetuate dominant perspectives (including white supremacy and racist, ableist, sexist, gendered, heteronormative, cisnormative, cissexist, faithist and classist assumptions, stereotypes and beliefs) that: - a) Erase or diminish students' and employees' identities, voices, knowledge and experiences because of inaccurate information, biases, attitudes and stereotypes (for example, deficit ideologies and low expectations); and - b) Do not consider the histories, accomplishments, strengths, abilities, and identities of Indigenous Peoples, Black peoples, racialized peoples, people with disabilities, people who identify as members of 2SLGBTQI communities, people who are members of religious/faith communities that are subjected to discrimination, and other Code-protected groups. - 1.9 Discrimination causes harm to students, families, employees and communities and can: - a) Negatively affect physical, emotional, psychological and spiritual safety, mental health and well-being; - b) Create barriers to academic and employment-related achievement and success; and - c) Result in inequitable and disproportionate educational, employment/career and social experiences, opportunities and outcomes. - 1.10 Therefore, in adopting this policy, the DDSB confirms its commitment and responsibility to: - a) Understand and combat the impacts of historical and ongoing discrimination and discriminatory ideologies, including white supremacy, racism, xenophobia, patriarchy, sexism, ableism, heteronormativity, homophobia, cisnormativity/cisgenderism, cissexism, biphobia, transphobia, faithism, ageism and classism; - b) Identify, prevent and address all forms of discrimination in DDSB services and employment; and - c) Provide learning and working environments that centre human rights and equity and that are safe, welcoming, respectful, equitable, inclusive, accessible and free from all forms of discrimination, oppression and harm. - 1.11 The DDSB also recognizes the critical role and responsibilities it, and the education system as a whole, has in creating a climate of understanding and mutual respect for all DDSB community members, and in supporting learning about human rights.